-Washington, D.C. — U.S. Representative Mike Coffman (CO-06) released the following statement in response to President Trump nomination of Colorado native, Judge Neil Gorsuch, to fill the vacancy on the U.S. Supreme Court:
+Washington, D.C. – U.S. Representative Mike Coffman offered the following statement in response to Speakers Ryan withdraw of the American Health Care Act:

 DENVER (AP) - The Justice Department is considering whether to investigate allegations that Veterans Affairs Department executives lied to Congress to conceal massive cost overruns at a $1.7 billion VA hospital under construction outside Denver.